Zzh-tju/ZoneEval/tutorials/readme.md

 You see, even for the same object and the background is pure white, the detection quality still changes dramatically.
 This is actually a little bit counter-intuitive, because the learning unit of the neural network is the convolution kernel, and it always slides over the entire image.
-However, if the frequency of the supervision signal is imbalanced over the spatial zone, the learning of the convolution kernel is ultimately affected.
+However, if the frequency of the supervision signal is imbalanced over the spatial zone, the learning of the convolution kernel will be affected ultimately.
 And it forms a zone-oriented convolution kernel, just like the case above, left zone favored or right zone favored.

 <div align="center"><img src="cat-response.png" width="500"/></div>